islamshaheb/OTP-sender/README.md

 For installing NodeJs in your local machine Just go [this Website ](https://nodejs.org/en/download/ "NodeJS") and download and install it..

 After installation, you need to download this full repo on your local machine.
-Additional library, the package is required.
+Additional library,packages need to be installed.
 See the `package.json` file for detailed information.

 Now. use the 'npm start` command to start the project.